 What is media buying?

 The process of acquiring ad space and time on digital and offline platforms such as websites, YouTube, radio, and television is known as media buying.
-A media buyer is also in charge of negotiating with publishers for ad inventory, monitoring budgets, and optimizing advertising to maximize campaign effectiveness.
+A media buyer also negotiates with publishers for ad inventory, monitors budgets, and optimizes advertising to maximize campaign effectiveness.

 It’s not like social media, where people find you.
-It is an outward approach that is only effective if it is carefully thought out.
-One of the biggest mistakes organizations make is not thinking through their marketing goals.
+It is an outward approach that is only effective if carefully thought out.
+One of the organizations’ biggest mistakes is not considering their marketing goals.

-Some ad placements may be beneficial to one set of aims while being detrimental to another.
+Some ad placements may benefit one set of aims while being detrimental to another.
 Assume you’re an airline, and your priority is impressions and awareness rather than instant sales.
 You can buy a placement that is known to generate cheap impressions.

 Assume you’re looking to market a ‘message to our customers.’
 In this case, you’ll be interested in inexpensive clicks.
 Buying cheap impressions no longer aids you in achieving your goal.

 That is why media planning is such a vital phase, as it allows you to make the most of your advertisements.

 Nowadays, media buying is made in one of two ways: